 4. Effective and open operations

-We have a clear, effective and fast decision-making model
+We have a clear and effective decision-making model

 We handle and solve conflicts of interest in an open manner